 Typical entry requirements

-A minimum grade C in mathematics, English and double award science (or equivalent).
-You may offer qualifications which are equivalent to GCSE.
+A minimum grade C in mathematics, English Language and double award science (or an equivalent standard in other qualifications approved by the University).|

 We expect graduate students to have developed effective study and academic skills which will enable you to complete an accelerated medical programme.
 This includes the ability to think critically.

 Every graduate, whether with an arts or science degree, brings a unique set of knowledge, skills and understanding to the programme.